Who Needs A Business License?

 For More Information

-You may read more about BPOL tax guidelines and exemptions in Code of Virginia §58.1 Chapter 37; and in Chapter 12 of the Code of James City County.
+BPOL tax guidelines and exemptions are established by the Code of Virginia.
 For business license information specific to your business model, call the Business License Inspector at 757-253-6698.

 For more “How-to” information on starting/opening a business in James City County, please view the County’s business resources information that has been prepared by the Office of Economic Development.